 Source #2: One of these things is not like the others.

 Women, racial minorities, or LGBT individuals may feel like they're living a high-achiever's version of the Sesame Street song, “One of These Things is Not Like the Others.”
 Individuals who don’t match the majority of a group or culture often feel illegitimate or fake, despite their qualifications and accomplishments.

-An absence of a role model or mentor can exacerbate this kind of Impostor Syndrome.
-For example, being the first in the family to attend college or have a career is an amazing achievement, but can feel like a floundering imitation without an experienced guide.
+An absence of a role model or mentor can exacerbate this kind of impostor syndrome.
+For example, being the first in the family to attend college or have a career is an amazing achievement, but it can feel like a floundering imitation without an experienced guide.
 First-generation achievers may feel like they don’t fit in anywhere—they’re out of step both at home and in their new environment.